rednijag/AWS_DevOps_Professional_StudyReference/Monitoring and Logging.md

 10. Amazon Athena is used for cheaper analysis of Cloudwatch Logs on S3, To Improve performance of Amazon Athena queries use larger file sizes, columnar data and compress data.

+11. CloudTrail logs can be sent to a Cloudwatch log group from there a metric filter can be developed for a particular Cloudtrail logged api call.
+For example: number of api calls to secrets manager for a particular secret.

+12.